 Here’s what open adoptions are (and are not):

-Open adoptions do not involve co-parenting; parental rights remain with the adoptive parents
+- Open adoptions in Kansas do not involve co-parenting; parental rights and responsibilities remain with the adoptive parents

 For birth parents, one of the greatest benefits of open adoption is the ability to watch your child grow.
 This often helps birth parents to emotionally heal post-placement.
 Reminders that their child is loved, happy, and thriving can help dispel any lingering worries they may have about their adoption decision.
 Maintaining a post-placement relationship can remove questions that many expectant parents fear they’ll have if they place their children for adoption.